Is Siri Still the Reigning Voice Assistant?

 Apple’s technology is so front and center that it’s easy to overlook the impact of competitors.

 However, AI technology, specifically voice assistance, is up-and-coming from a variety of sources… and one is starting to rise above the rest.
-This recently released report shows that Google’s voice technology is starting to match pace with Apple’s Siri.
+This recently released report shows that Google’s voice technology is starting to match pace with Apple’s Siri(voice assistant).

 So, now the main question is: where do Apple and Google stand in the overall market?